strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 	S_044 --> K_C(Kafka C)
 ```

-At this point the Strimzi 0.43 operator is not managing any Kafka clusters and all the clusters being managed by the 0.44 operator have been stable for sufficient period that we are confident we don't need to roll back.
+At this point the Strimzi 0.43 operator is not managing any Kafka clusters and all the clusters being managed by the 0.44 operator have been stable for a sufficient period that we are confident we don't need to roll back.
 We can now remove the Strimzi 0.43 operator deployment and its associated RBAC resources.
 At this point we can add a new version to the Operator Set, adding the 0.45 installation files and upgrading the CRDs to those of the 0.45 version.